madronalabs/madronalib/README.md

 Distributed under the MIT license: http://madrona-labs.mit-license.org/

-Design
+Design Notes
 ------------

-To get reliable audio performance in a multiprocessing system, careful attention must be paid to memory allocation, shared object access, and any use of OS calls.
-Madronalib encapsulates these concerns and provides a simple API to the writers of audio applications.
+To get reliable audio performance in a multiprocessing system, careful attention must be paid to memory allocation, shared object access, and any use of OS calls. (see: http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing) Madronalib encapsulates these concerns and provides a simple API to the writers of audio applications.

 The most maintainable code is no code.
 With the advent of C++11, lots of functionality that previously required external libraries became available as part of C++.
 Madronalib leans on C++11 to reduce its code footprint.